tatchiwiggers/slack_clone/README.md

 This is why we wanna have web sockets.
 WHAT ARE WEBSOCKETS?
 WebSockets are a protocol built on top of TCP.
 They hold the connection to the server open so that the server can send information to the client, even in the absence of a request from the client.
 WebSockets allow for bi-directional,  communication between the client and the server by creating a persistent connection between the two.
-In other words, the browser can make a request and the server can also send back information without being triggered by anything - it says, "oh I have some of the information, here you go" - and if the computer is subscreibing to this specifi channel it will receive it like that. so when i message is sent to the server from a client everyone else who is also connected to that page will also receive it - without the need of an action to trigger that.
+In other words, the browser can make a request and the server can also send back information without being triggered by anything - it says, "oh I have some of the information, here you go" - and if the computer is subscribing to this specific channel it will receive it like that. so when i message is sent to the server from a client everyone else who is also connected to that page will also receive it - without the need of an action to trigger that.

 Okay?
 So that's the logic behind action cable.